blesta/module-virtfusion_direct_provisioning/README.md

 3. Log in to your admin Blesta account and navigate to
 > Settings > Modules

-4. Find the Generic Domains module and click the "Install" button to install it
+4. Find the VirtFusion Blesta Direct Provisioning module and click the "Install" button to install it

 5. You're done!